Vocabulary for using computers at work exercise

 In this online exercise on computers, we will look at the English vocabulary commonly used to talk about computers and IT systems in an office/work environment.
 We will also look at the names of the different devices (electronic machines) that are used there.
 Although the focus here is on business English, most of this vocabulary can be used for IT systems in schools, universities etc...

 Click here to see more online exercises on English computer vocabulary.
-For example, our exercise on 'verbs of movement on a computer' or on the 'names for parts of a web page'.
+For example, our exercise on 'vocabulary to describe computer problems' or on 'computer network vocabulary'.

 Exercise: Using computers at work